-In this strategy, teachers give students the opportunity to determine which items belong or do not belong in a group.
-Teachers present students with four figures, diagrams, graphs, or expressions and ask the students to determine which one doesn't belong.
-Teachers should strategically pick figures, diagrams, graphs, or expressions that could each not belong for different reasons.
-The objective of this activity is to support students to justify their thinking using mathematical terms precisely.
+In this strategy, students determine which items belong or do not belong in a group.
+You present students with four figures, diagrams, graphs, or expressions and ask the students to determine which one doesn't belong.
+You should strategically pick figures, diagrams, graphs, or expressions that could each not belong for different reasons.
+The objective of this activity is to support students to justify their thinking using precise mathematical terms.

-If you are not using the Open Up Curriculum, create four figures, diagrams, graphs, or expressions that align with the current content you are teaching.
-Consider using the "Which One Doesn't Belong?" resource below.
+Find a "Which One Doesn't Belong" example or create four figures, diagrams, graphs, or expressions that align with the current content you are teaching.

 Show the students four figures, diagrams, graphs, or expressions and ask the students to respond verbally or in writing to the question, "Which one doesn't belong?"